Learn.Read.Succeed

 After teaching the CVC words, the teacher can introduce the one-syllable words with clusters of consonants or blends to the students, and of course, with appropriate teaching along with strategies and tips, they can also learn each concept within 10 minutes of instruction even with severe dyslexic students.

 Closed syllables can have more than one consonant clustered together with only one vowel before them which is short.
-Cluck, drink, spring, splash are all closed syllable words.
+Cluck, drink, spring, and splash are all closed-syllable words.
 The teacher must introduce this level with one concept and one vowel at a time structurally followed by fluency in each concept then fluency for all the blends, for example, blog, blot, blop, concept, followed by a structured cl blend such as, clog, clot, clop, then flog, flot, flop then combine all the blends with this consonant with l blend.

-What is next after the closed one-syllable words with blends?
+What is next after the consonant digraphs?

 Teaching the exceptions to the closed syllable rules will follow after the closed syllable words.

-Although there is only one vowel with consonants after the vowel, the vowel is not short, but long therefore the following sound combinations are exceptions to the closed syllable rules.
+Although there is only one vowel with consonants after the vowel, the vowel is not short, but long, therefore, the following sound combinations are exceptions to the closed syllable rules.

 For example: